I love the sense of moving from one season to another.

 How about some seasonal Apple Strudel tea in a limited edition tea box that perfectly pairs with the amazing apple loaf recipe from Evin O’Keeffe.
 Is there anything better than a relaxing afternoon with some warming tea, comforting baked goods and your favourite seat to settle into?

 We don’t think so, and this recipe from Evin makes it easy even for a limited baker like myself to end up with a great tasting treat!
 Just look:

 And so we have come to the end of this club installment.
-If this post has you drooling and you missed out on the Autumn Season Club, then make sure you’re signed up for our newsletter to be the first to hear when the Winter Season club goes on presale! (sign-up form below).
+If this post has you drooling and you missed out on the Autumn Seasons Club, then make sure you’re signed up for our newsletter to be the first to hear when the Winter Seasons club goes on presale! (sign-up form below).

 And a final thank you to all of our club members for making this season possible.